port-labs/port-docs/docs/build-your-software-catalog/custom-integration/api/ci-cd/github-workflow/guides/humanitec/humanitec.md

 </details>

-Done! any change that happens to your project, repository or pull requests in Humanitec will be synced to port on the schedule interval defined in the github workload.
-Port will parse the events according to the mapping and update the catalog entities accordingly.
+Done! any change that happens to your application, environment, workloads or resources in Humanitec will be synced to port on the schedule interval defined in the github workflow.